 The update of the revisions to the list of countries or zones will be effective seven days after its publication "with the aim of allowing transport companies, travel agencies and tour operators to adjust the information measures for passengers", says Health on the web.

-11th November - The Health Ministry announced today that travellers to Spain (including children) will be required to take a negative PCR test within 72 hours of departure for all travellers coming from countries in high coronavirus risk zones.
+11th November - The Health Ministry announced today that travellers to Spain (including children of ALL ages) will be required to take a negative PCR test within 72 hours of arrival for all travellers coming from countries in high coronavirus risk zones.

-Spain’s Ministry of Health Inter-territorial Council met this Wednesday with Health Minister Salvador Illa, and have reported this lunchtime that they are going to require all international travellers, from high risk countries, to show a negative PCR test result obtained within 72 hours prior to arrival in the country, and this accreditation may be requested from the passenger at any time.
+Spain’s Ministry of Health Inter-territorial Council met this Wednesday with Health Minister Salvador Illa, and have reported this lunchtime that they are going to require all international travellers, from high risk countries, to show a negative PCR test result obtained within no more than 72 hours prior to arrival and this accreditation may be requested from the passenger at any time.

 Extra health controls are already being carried out on all international passengers at the points of entry to mainland Spain, including temperature controls and visual monitoring.
 Passengers who, after carrying out the temperature, visual or documentary checks, are determined to be suspected of having Covid-19 must undergo a diagnostic test at the airport upon arrival in Spain.